CF9/Databases.RGDemo/README.md

 Databases.RGDemo
 ================

-Red Gate Database for SQL in the City presentation
+Red Gate Database for SQL in the City and Bay Area Meetup presentations

 * You can restore a copy of the RGDemo database in from the DatabaseBackup folder.
 * You can also restore the same database as RGDemo_DEV, RGDemo_QA and RGDemo_PROD on your same machine